Key dates for ARC Future Fellowships 2026

 UQ Information Session

-To assist applicants in preparing their applications, the Research Office will be hosting an Information Session.
-A recording of this session will be made available on the UQ R&I presentations and slides webpage for those who are unable to attend.
-The session will feature a scheme overview, key findings from past rounds, the application and submission process, and a Q&A session with ARC College of Expert members.
+To assist applicants in preparing their applications, the Research Office hosted an Information Session.
+A recording of this session is available on the UQ R&I presentations and slides webpage for those who were unable to attend.
+The session featured a scheme overview, key findings from past rounds, the application and submission process, and a Q&A session with ARC College of Expert members.

 How to apply